mrdaredevil/pythontwitchbot/README.md

-To start the Bot create a enviroment:
+To start the Bot, create a enviroment:

 1. Install pipenv:
     pip install pipenv